dsmolyak/Muffins/README.md

 ### Others...
 All the other programs are either not in use or are dependencies for the above programs.
-For instance, JacobPrograms are the programs for finding procedures and V3.
+For instance, scripts in the 'procedure' directory are for assistance with finding procedures and V3.